 - Identify alternate routes for your commute in case there's an issue on your regular route.

 - Pack meals or buy a Carolina Food Co.
-Commuter Meal Plan.
+Voluntary Meal Plan.

 - Hang out on campus between classes to avoid driving back and forth from home multiple times a day.